gbordyugov/batuketa/README.md

 Those steps are needed to build and install the package, and to run a sample training/evalution script:

-1. Clone repository and `cd` into it.
+1. Clone the repository and `cd` into it.
 1. Make sure you've got the latest version of the `poetry` tool available in your Python installation, otherwise install it by issuing `pip install --upgrade poetry`.